denzveloper/denzveloper.github.io/_posts/2023-08-12-Video_DVB-T2_InAction.md

 This just a video recorded some Indonesia Television (Cirebon Transmitter) Program on Digital Television DVB-T2, Preview is encoded by MPEG-4 AVC (H.264) Video codec for raw video or transport stream from DVB-T2 Device, sorry you cant view in browser but you download it (content is same with preview version).
 (Due Weak signal from TVRI (Television of the Republic of Indonesia) Multiplexer, I extend duration of recording for TVRI all channel and Garuda TV.)
-If you cant play ".ts" format in your devices, try install VLC Video Player.
+If you cant play ".ts" or ".m2t" format in your devices, try install VLC Video Player.

+".ts" is old file format recorded by using STB Xtreamer Dual. ".m2t" is new recording file format by using app kaffeine (linux).

 *video list is alphabeticaly sort*
+*When is recorded?
+You can see after the channel name (its using format DATE/Time as YYYYMMDDHHmmss)*

 ## ANTV (Viva Group)
 20230811181814